danbev/learning-openssl/README.md

-### Learning libcrypto
+### Learning OpenSSL
-The sole purpose of this project is to learn OpenSSL's libcryto library
+The sole purpose of this project is to learn OpenSSL's libcryto library.

 ### Building